-In 2019, SPVI has a total 48 branches, which can be classified accordingly: 3 iStudio branches, 6 iBeat branches, 11 U•Store branches, 1 iShop branch and 4 Mobi branches , 5 iCenter branches, 9 AIS shops by Partner and 7 AIS Telewiz Shop and 1 AIS Buddy.
-In addition, SPVi operated 1 iSolution branch to allow customers to have an experience toward our variety of solutions such as the "Smart Meeting Room", Multi Function Printers, 3D Printer to create model for parts, as well as, the experience on using Mac OS or iOS with other operating system.
+In 2020, SPVI has a total 57 branches, which can be classified accordingly: 3 iStudio branches, 6 iBeat branches, 19 U•Store branches, 3 Mobi branches, 5 iCenter branches, 9 AIS shops by Partner and 7 AIS Telewiz Shop , 1 AIS Buddy and 3 A-Store.
+In addition, SPVI operated 1 iSolution branch to allow customers to have an experience toward our variety of solutions such as the "Smart Meeting Room", Multi Function Printers, 3D Printer to create model for parts, as well as, the experience on using Mac OS or iOS with other operating system.